mrtrpak/Google-Ads-Certification-Training/README.md

   Determines the optimal **bids** and average **daily budget** allocations across all of your campaigns to help increase the number of conversions you can achieve.
   **Validation** and **Simulation** are two ways that Performance Planner can help reveal the possibilities across all your Google Ads campaigns.
+Apply bid adjustments to specific locations.
+  Finds areas of your total budget that could contribute to marketing.

 ### Make Your Ads Seen

 **Google Ads Auction:**
   - Ads on Google and it's display network are sold by auction.
   - Advertisers bid on keywords in order to serve an ad which, when clicked, leads to their website.
-  - Highest bidder does not always win.
+  - Highest bidder does not always win. (raising the bid amount nas the least-positive impact)
   - 2 factors into consideration to create an AdRank
       - **Quality Score:** expected clickthrough rate, ad relevance and landing page experience.
       - **Bid:** Maximum price an advertiser is willing to pay for an ad click.